-Licensee served the Latino community and put generate revenue ahead of patient safety and welfare, at the expense of his patients and the PIP system, constituting unprofessional conduct and gross negligence.
-Some Latino patients would continue to come to the clinic for as long as they were asked to, and according to associates these were the patients that saw the most visits.
+Licensee served the Latino community and put generating revenue ahead of patient safety and welfare, at the expense of her patients and the PIP system, constituting unprofessional conduct and gross negligence.
+Some Latino patients would continue to come to the clinic for as long as they were asked to, and according to associates, they were the patients who saw the most visits.